arcaderepairman/simple-sinatra/README.md

     The design is relatively simple, and a quick way to deploy the sinatra app to the internet.
 Since the app itself was quiet basic there weren't too many dependencies.
-I decided that a simple config as illustrated would be sufficient. (see diagram folder in the repo)
+I decided that a simple config as illustrated would be sufficient. (see diagram folder in the repo)  Look there is way more you can do here but I wasn't sure how far to take it.
+I will list some possibilities later.

     Its a 2 tier design with a loadbalancer in front classic kind of single DMZ design.
 However if there were database servers involved the result would have been quiet different, involving at least another network layer DMZ for the database servers to be hosted in.

-    The Autoscalling group is enough to scale the application (by default build on t2.small hosts) and since there is no state, a simple round robin policy ( the default ) is fine, again if state or connection persistency was an issue the design would have involved a different LB configuration.
+    The auto-scaling group is enough to scale the application (by default built on t2.small hosts) and since there is no state, a simple round robin policy ( the default ) is fine, again if state or connection persistency were an issue the design would have involved a different LB configuration.

-    The hosts themselves are running firewalld to limit their exposure, I think that more could be done here to improve security, for example running the CIS security benchmark on the server to ensure better hardening.
+    The hosts themselves are running firewalld to limit their exposure, I think that more could be done here to improve OS security, for example running the CIS security benchmark on the server to ensure better hardening.

     So how does the app get on the server ? ...
 The Ansible infrastructure code has a sinatra role that runs a git clone from the simple-sinatra-app repo.

     How does the Ansible code get on the server ?...
 The Ansbile code is transferred as a tarball to an S3 bucket once testing is complete.
 The production hosts will pull the tarball down and execute it upon deployment.
 This